42zen/subenum/ARTICLE.md

 This will print all the subdomains.
 If you want to **save them to a text file**, you can add the following parameter:
 > subenum example.com -o subdomains.txt

-Or you can use it directly in your python project:
+Or, you can use it directly in your Python project:
 ```
 from subenum import SubEnum
 VIRUSTOTAL_API_KEY = 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'